smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

 14. The system returns to the list of existing Data Capture records.

-[Adding a Data Capture Rule from Within Operator Replay Script Step Maintenance]{.ul}
+[Adding a Data Capture Rule from Within Operator Replay Script Step Maintenance]

 1. Press \<**F10=Capt Defn**\> to branch to the Work with Screen Capture Definitions function in the Operator replay script step